-A few years ago I was lucky enough to visit the Sanderson Hotel for one of the infamous Mad Hatters Afternoon Teas and I've simply never stopped thinking about it.
-Being a girl from the North East of England; trips to London are sadly few and far between, so I didn't think I'd have the chance to experience something as delightfully quirky again.
+A few years ago I was lucky enough to visit the Sanderson Hotel their infamous Mad Hatters Afternoon Tea and I’ve simply never stopped thinking about it.
+Being a girl from the North East of England; trips to London are sadly few and far between so I didn’t think I’d have the chance to experience something as delightfully quirky again.
 Much to my delight I noticed a marketing email from a local establishment How Do You Do advertising their Mad Hatters Afternoon Tea.
-I didn't really need to read any more, I was already on the phone booking a table for my next day off.
+I didn’t really need to read any more, I was already on the phone booking a table for my next day off.

 I’d already visited this eatery several times before it’s charming re-brand, I can vouch that it used to make the best darned Sunday lunches ever.
 My expectations were high.